Hyperscale (Citus) is now available on Azure Database for PostgreSQL. Want to learn more?

 Curious how to scale out Postgres with Citus?

-If you want to get a better idea how the Citus extension to Postgres actually works and what it’s like to work with our team, we’d be happy to coordinate a live demo of Citus Cloud for you.
+If you want to get a better idea how the Citus extension to Postgres actually works and what it’s like to work with our team, we’d be happy to talk: just contact us.